aspose-email/Aspose.Email-API-Reference-Tutorials/content/english/net/email-event-and-calendar-handling/altering-prodid-in-ics-files-with-csharp/_index.md

 ### Step 1: Installation and Setup

 Begin by installing Aspose.Email for .NET in your project.
-You can easily do this by downloading it from the official Aspose website and adding it as a reference to your C# project.
+You can easily do this by downloading it from the Aspose website and adding it as a reference to your C# project.

 ### Step 2: Add Necessary `using` Statements